danpaul/reid/README.md

 Crawler and its sister class requester are simple classes to help structure web scraping tasks.

-Typical usage for a single-page scrape involves defining array of xpath or css Nokogiri selectors and one or more first-class functions (in the form of lambda(s) and/or proc(s)).
-Requester than iterates the array, selecting the element and passing them to your function.
+Typical usage for a single-page scrape involves defining an array of xpath or css Nokogiri selectors and one or more first-class functions (in the form of lambda(s) and/or proc(s)).
+Requester then iterates the array, selecting the elements from the Nokogiri document and passing them to your function.
 Your function should take two arguments.
-One is the element selected by the Nokogiri slecector, the second is a hash where you can save whatever you're scraping from that particular selection (this record is returned to you after the scrape).
+The first is the element selected by the Nokogiri slecector, the second is a hash where you can save whatever data you're scraping from that particular selection (this record is returned by the method).

-Multipage scrapes include require you to build a page iterator and allow you to pass a persist method to... persist your record (see specifications and example below.)
+Multipage scrapes include require you to build a page iterator and allow you to pass a method to persist your record (see specifications and example below.)

 Crawler uses Requester which can be used to throttle requests, backoff and log request errors.
 See Requester documentaiton for details